 Botanical and animal-derived oils such as coconut oil, argan oil, castor oil, avocado oil, canola oil, and lanolin have also all been found to produce allergic responses in a small percentage of people.
 Others find their skin intolerant of mineral oil or petrolatum, which are petroleum-derived products.

-Typically allergies to these types of materials are accompanied by existing cofactors that seem to predispose a person to a reaction.
+Typically, allergies to these types of materials are accompanied by existing cofactors that seem to predispose a person to a reaction.
 These co-factors include pre-existing eczema, exposure to large areas of propylene glycol-based products such as cortisone, food allergies, as well as yeast and hormonal issues.
-Also, some populations seem to be missing the necessary enzyme for the metabolism of these glycols.
+Also, some populations seem to be missing the necessary enzymes for the metabolism of these glycols.

 Potential Allergens in Cosmetic Products